 Fabulous displays of bulbs in spring, and glorious colour changes in the trees during autumn light the whole district ablaze with colour.

-The area has some magnificent gardens and the best time to see them is during the Crookwell Garden Festival (9 and 10 November 2019), when the region’s lovely cool climate gardens are open to the public and there’s also the Garden Lovers’ Market on Saturday.
+The area has some magnificent gardens and the best time to see them is during the Crookwell Garden Festival (November), when the region’s lovely cool climate gardens are open to the public and there’s also the Garden Lovers’ Market on Saturday.

 Crookwell’s rich soil and climate provide a fertile environment for a variety of flowering and fruiting plants.
 If you can’t make it to the Crookwell Garden Festival, some gardens are open during the year.

 Markdale’s famous garden was designed in 1947 by Edna Walling and is an impressive two-hectare estate garden with stone walls, lawns and a lovely lake.